fallen-icarus/cardano-loans/README.md

 active smart contract can force the use of the proper observer logic.
 Then, the active smart contract hash is hard-coded into the negotiation smart contract so that the negotiation smart contract can force the use of the proper active smart contract.
-The active smart contract hash embodies the observer hashes hard-coded into it so there is not need to also hard-code the observer hashes into the negotiation smart contract.
+The active smart contract hash embodies the observer hashes hard-coded into it so there is no need to also hard-code the observer hashes into the negotiation smart contract.
 It looks like this:

 ```mermaid